-Services that are covered for you What you must pay when you get these services Depending upon the plan in which you are enrolled, you pay the following per procedure when it is provided in an outpatient or ambulatory surgery center, or in a hospital operating room, or in any setting and a licensed staff member monitors your vital signs as you regain sensation after receiving drugs to reduce sensation or minimize discomfort: • \$5 for members of the High Option Senior Advantage 1 plan. • \$15 for members of the Standard Option Senior Advantage 1 plan. • \$50 for members of the High Option Senior Advantage 2 plan. • \$150 for members of the Standard Option Senior Advantage 2 plan. • \$150 for members of the Standard Option Senior Advantage 2 plan. • \$200 for members of the Prosper Senior Advantage plan.
+Services that are covered for you What you must pay when you get these services Second opinion by another network provider prior to surgery.
+House calls by a network physician (or a network provider who is a registered nurse) inside our service area when care can best be provided in your home as determined by a network provider.
+Pre- and post-operative visits. \$15 for members of the Standard Option Senior Advantage plan.
+Outpatient surgery Depending upon the plan in which you are enrolled, you pay the following per procedure when it is provided in an outpatient or ambulatory surgery center, or in a hospital operating room, or in any setting and a licensed staff member monitors your vital signs as you regain sensation after receiving drugs to reduce sensation or minimize discomfort: \$5 for members of the High Option Senior Advantage 1 plan. \$15 for members of the Standard Option Senior Advantage plan. \$50 for members of the High Option Senior Advantage 2 plan.
 Allergy injection visits.
 Certain telehealth services, including: primary and specialty care, which includes cardiac and pulmonary rehabilitation, mental health care, physical, speech, and occupational therapies, substance abuse treatment, kidney disease education, dialysis services, diabetes self-management, preparation for surgery or a hospital stay, and follow up visits after a hospital stay, surgery, or Emergency Department visit.
 Services will only be provided by telehealth when deemed clinically appropriate by the network provider rendering the service.
 You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, \$0
+If you choose to get one of these services by telehealth, you must use a network provider who offers the \$0